wejournal/lamb/README.md

 #### Type Inference

 Lamb programs are statically typed, but you don't need to write types.
-The type of the following program is inferenced `'a -> 'a` automatically.
+The type of the following program is automatically inferred to be `'a -> 'a`.

 <pre>
 <b>let</b> I := ^x. x <b>in</b>
   I
 </pre>

-#### Let Polymorphism
+#### Let-Polymorphism

-Lamb supports the let polymorphism.
+Lamb supports the let-polymorphism.
 Therefore, the following program is valid.

 <pre>